 "I love the variety that my daily work brings with it.
 Climbing the broadcast mast is real teamwork every time," explains the 36-year-old.

 Both ISS test engineers and ISS service technicians in the field of broadcast have their sights set high: from the systematic inspection of antenna masts for structural defects to interference suppression and repair work.
 "At ISS, I have the freedom to work and make decisions independently.
-Whether on the ground or 80 metres in the air, I enjoy taking on new challenges in order to develop myself further.”
+Whether on the ground or 200 feet in the air, I enjoy taking on new challenges in order to develop myself further.”

 In Germany there are about 32,000 broadcast sites owned by Deutsche Funkturm, a subsidiary of Deutsche Telekom.
 Working closely together, ISS test engineers and service technicians ensure that these broadcast sites are well-functioning and maintained – an increasingly essential task during the COVID-19 crisis.